-- The difference is NOT sociability vs shyness Those who prefer introversion can be highly sociable and those who prefer extroversion can be shy and often enjoy time by themselves.
+- 1. The difference is NOT sociability vs shyness Introverts can be highly sociable and extroverts can be shy and often enjoy time by themselves.
 But how long can they do this for?
 Those who prefer introversion may need an exit strategy after 2-3 hours at a party and those who prefer extraversion may need to find someone to connect with after 2-3 hours on their own. - 2.
 This is an energy preference.
 We all have an outer life and an inner life.